 Once the application is submitted and the intake period closes, eligible applications will be assessed on the criteria outlined in these guidelines, including, for example:

-• alignment with the Rural Economic Development program’s outcomes
+• alignment with the RED program’s outcomes

 • collaboration and partnerships

-• regional, sector, or value chain impacts
+• regional, sector or value chain impacts

 • project budget, including reasonable and eligible project costs